dblapps/DAAttributedStringUtils/README.md

 DAFontSet is used to generate instances of UIFont, given either a font family name, or an existing UIFont instance.
 Given a UIFont instance, you can generate a new instance relative to the existing instance.
 So, for example, you could generate an italic version of a regular font, or a larger or smaller point size, or a bolder or lighter version.
 The basic idea is that you provide either a family name or a UIFont instance, along with some details about the font you need, and DAFontSet will derive an appropriate UIFont instance.

-These are the available font family names:
+These are the initially available font family names (you can add additional font families, see below):

 	Font Family Name			Available Weights
 	----------------			-----------------